Encryption at Pacific

 Pacific defines Confidential Information within the Information Technology Policies as:

 Confidential Information is the strictest data classification used by the University and requires maximum control.
 Depending on the nature or contents of the Confidential Information, disclosure or alteration of this type of information could cause great harm to an employee, student or the University.
 Confidential Information requires safeguarding, either due to the requirements of law or because of the mandates of prudent and reasonable practices.
 Access to Confidential Information is limited to specifically authorized individuals of the University and denied to all others, unless and until directed by an officer of the University and upon advice of legal counsel of the University.

-The University of the Pacific provides four options for faculty and staff seeking to encrypt data: encrypting with Microsoft Office, encrypting with special software that encrypts individual files, encrypting folders with special software and attaching them as a mapped network drive, and software that encrypts your entire computer.
+The University of the Pacific provides three options for faculty and staff seeking to encrypt data: encrypting with Microsoft Office, encrypting with special software that encrypts individual files, and software that encrypts your entire computer.
 The first two options are acceptable for transmitting highly sensitive information via email.